yolorollo/docs/README.md

 *   📚 Built-in wiki functionality to turn your team's collaborative work into organized knowledge `ETA 02/2025`

 ### Self-host
-*   🚀 Easy to install, scalable and secure alternative to Notion, Outline or Confluence
+*   🚀 Easy to install, scalable and secure alternative to Notion and Outline.

 ## Getting started 🔧